 conf.yaml file, and then follow the same steps to validate your configuration.

-For information on how Datadog handles your data, and other security considerations, see our Security documentation.
+For information on how Datadog handles your data, and other security considerations, see the Security documentation.

-Now that you have your first integrations set up, you can start exploring all of the metrics being sent by Datadog to your application, and use these metrics to begin setting up graphs and alerts to monitor your data.
+After your first integration is set up, explore all of the metrics being sent to Datadog by your application, and use these metrics to begin setting up dashboards and alerts to monitor your data.

 The first step to troubleshooting an integration is to use a plugin in your code editor or use one of the many online tools to verify that the YAML is valid.
 The next step is to run through all of the Agent troubleshooting steps.